GenAIOps for MLOps practitioners

 Extending MLOps for generative AI technical patterns

-In this section, we examine the following key aspects of the inner and outer loop phases for the generative AI technical patterns to see where you can apply your existing MLOps investments and where you need to extend them:
+This section describes the following key aspects of the inner and outer loop phases for the generative AI technical patterns and helps you understand where you can apply your existing MLOps investments and where you need to extend them:

 DataOps

-Both MLOps and GenAIOps use the fundamentals of DataOps to create extensible and reproducible workflows to ensure that data is cleaned, transformed, and formatted correctly for experimentation and evaluation.
-Workflow reproducibility and data versioning are important features for DataOps for all the technical patterns, while the sources, types, and intent of the data is pattern dependent.
+Both MLOps and GenAIOps apply the fundamentals of DataOps to create extensible and reproducible workflows that ensure that data is cleaned, transformed, and formatted correctly for experimentation and evaluation.
+Workflow reproducibility and data versioning are important features of DataOps for all technical patterns.
+The sources, types, and intent of the data are pattern dependent.

-This technical pattern should fully use your existing DataOps investments you made as part of your MLOps implementation.
-Reproducibility and data versioning allows you to experiment with different feature engineering data, compare the different model's performance, and reproduce results.
+This technical pattern should fully take advantage of the existing DataOps investments that you made as part of your MLOps implementation.
+Reproducibility and data versioning allow you to experiment with different feature engineering data, compare the performance of the different models, and reproduce results.

 RAG and prompt engineering